dina-web-nrm/dina-collections/packages/docs/docs/development/cli.md

 ### uninstall

-Uninstall all node modules from all package
+Uninstall all node_modules from all packages

 `yarn uninstall`